 When?
 Tuesdays 13:00-14:00 term-time only

-Where?
-On Blackboard Collaborate - just follow the link below.
+Also online via Blackboard Collaborate - just follow the link below:

 The following databases cover most aspects of food reformation and are a good starting point for your research.
 See also the specific resources listed under each tab in this guide.